ritmoHung/Definitely-Not-DC/README.md

 > [!NOTE]
 > This project is powered by Next.js, hence deployed on Vercel (which goes the most well with Next.js), instead of Firebase.

+> [!CAUTION]
+> Since Vercel is serverless, it is not possible to use WebSocket or socket.io to watch MongoDB change streams, therefore the message rendering may be slower than realtime.

 | **Advanced Components**                     | **Score** | **Check**            |
 | :------------------------------------------ | :-------: | :------------------: |
 | Using React                                 | 10%       | :white_check_mark:   |